HMS Queen (1839): Crimean War

 Queen was engaged in the Bombardment of Sevastopol on 17 October 1854 during the Crimean War under Captain Frederick Thomas Michell.
 She was set on fire three times and eventually forced to withdraw from the action.
-The famous Timothy the tortoise, who was about 160 years old when she died in 2004, was the ship's mascot during this time.
+The famous Timothy the tortoise, who was about 160 years old when she [sic] died in 2004, was the ship's mascot during this time.

 Refitted

-Between August 1858 and April 1859 Queen had an auxiliary steam engine fitted, and at the same time was cut down from three decks to two gundecks, and re-armed as an 86-gun ship.
+Between August 1858 and April 1859 Queen had an auxiliary steam engine fitted, and at the same time was cut down from three decks to two gun decks, and re-armed as an 86-gun ship.
 She was fitted with a Maudslay, Sons and Field 500 nhp engine and single screw propulsion.
 Now, being able to cruise at 10.5 kn, she was commissioned into the Mediterranean Fleet until 1864.

 Broken up

 The ship was broken up in 1871 at Surrey Canal Wharf in Rotherhithe, on the River Thames.